 Also since this is called “rice cake soup” you might be wondering – where do you even get rice cakes?
 These days I feel like grocery stores have a good selection in the Asian/Ethnic aisle but if you can’t find it there, if you have an Asian supermarket nearby that would be the best!
 If that’s not convenient, you know what is?
 Amazon! 😀 Luckily Amazon sells rice cakes here and if you Prime it you can have it shortly.

-We always have this traditional soup on January 1 to welcome in the new year.
-May this recipe cure your hangover today 😀
+We always have this traditional soup on January 1 to welcome in the new, healthy, and bountiful year.

 Korean Rice Cake Soup Recipe